What is Dual Diagnoses

 Many people suffering from a substance use disorder also have an existing mental illness.
-This is known as a dual diagnosis and affects around 45 percent of Americans.
+This is known as a dual diagnosis or co-disorder and it affects around 45 percent of Americans.

 Most Common Co-Occurring Disorders